AlexanderSouthan/pyDataFitting/README.md

 # pyDataFitting
 Linear and nonlinear fit functions that can be used *e.g.* for curve fitting.
-Is not meant to duplicate methods already implemented *e.g.* in NumPy or SciPy, but to provide additional, specialized regression methods or higher computation speed.
+Is not meant to duplicate methods already implemented *e.g.* in NumPy or SciPy, but to provide additional, specialized regression methods, higher computation speed, or help with methods from well-known packages.
 You will need certain functions of my little_helpers repository and quite a few other, external packages like Numpy, Pandas, matplotlib, scikit-learn, statsmodels, Scipy.

 Install with:
 ```